kubeflow/blog/_posts/2024-09-19-gsoc-2024-summary-llm-hyperparameter-optimization-api.md

 ### Communication is Important

 Communication is important in collaboration, especially in open source projects.
 There are various ways of communicating in open-source projects, such as GitHub issues or PRs, Slack, and community meetings.
-And I’m grateful to my mentor for discussing my challenges during weekly meeting and providing invaluable guidance.
+And I’m grateful to my mentor for discussing my challenges during our weekly meetings and providing invaluable guidance.

 ### Every Contribution Counts